Knifetanner2/Introduction-to-Algorithms-Data-Structures-and-Program-Development/README.md

 # Introduction to Algorithms, Data-Structures, and Program Development
-CSCI 1913 University of Minnesota Labs & Projects Completed under James Moen in 2019
+CSCI 1913 University of Minnesota Labs & Projects, Completed under James Moen in 2019